Vegan Tamales Recipe (Tamales Rojos)

 Making vegan versions of traditional tamales is one of my favorite things to do during the holiday season.

-Ingredients for Vegan Tamales Rojos
+Vegan Tamales Ingredients

 Ingredients Needed for Vegan Tamales Rojos

-The ingredients for these vegan tamales are pretty standard but there’s a bit other seasonings and red chiles involved.
+The ingredients for these vegan tamales are pretty standard but there’s a bit off seasonings and red chiles involved.
 You can purchase ingredients at your local Hispanic food store, and of course there’s always Amazon too.

-• Masa Harina: You could also use fresh masa but for convenience sake I make my tamales with masa harina, which is dried nixtamalized corn flour.
+Masa Harina: You could also use fresh masa but for convenience sake I make my tamales with masa harina, which is dried nixtamalized corn flour.
 I use the Maseca brand labeled for tamales.

-• Baking Powder: Helps to make a fluffy masa dough.
+Baking Powder: Helps to make a fluffy masa dough.

-• Salt: For seasoning the masa flour.
+Salt: For seasoning the masa flour.

-• Vegetable Broth: To hydrate the tamale masa dough.
+Vegetable Broth: To hydrate the tamale masa dough.

-• Oyster Mushrooms: This will be our vegan meat for this tamales recipe.
+Oyster Mushrooms: This will be our vegan meat for this tamales recipe.
 Some people like to use jackfruit instead.
 Or you could use a mixture of the two.

-• White Onion and Garlic
+White Onion and Garlic

-• Soy Sauce: To give an extra umami flavor to the tamales.
+Soy Sauce: To give an extra umami flavor to the tamales.

-• Cumin: Ground cumin is added both to the salsa and the vegan filling.
+Cumin: Ground cumin is added both to the salsa and the vegan filling.
 It’s a common spice used in making Mexican tamales rojos.

-• Corn Husks: We of course need these to wrap the tamales.
+Corn Husks: We, of course, need these to wrap the tamales.
 You could also use banana leaves if you’d like.

 Vegan Red Tamales Filling